Filial Therapy

 • Limit Setting - The parent learns to set rules as to what will and will not be accepted during the play session.
 Limit-setting should typically encourage safe and responsible play; but the rules should be few and not too limiting.
 For example, displays of aggression should be allowed, within reason.

-Socioemotional benefits of filial therapy
+Socioemotional benefits of working with a filial therapist

 Research suggests that filial therapy may help reduce feelings of depression in children, and decrease parental concerns with children's behavior.